nevinwu/disease-network/README.md

 - **network.cys**: Cytoscape file that contains the created disease network.
 - **funtional_analysis**: directory containing files related to funtional analysis performed with BiNGO.
 - **functions**: directory containing R functions used during this project.
+- **interactome.rda**: interactome used to create our disease network.
+Obtained from Luck, K., Kim, DK., Lambourne, L. et al. A reference map of the human binary protein interactome.
+Nature 580, 402–408 (2020).
+Link: http://www.interactome-atlas.org/